 As you get closer to that overly-expensive, hyper-commercialized day that encourages you to indulge in your sweetheart – DO IT.
 Indulge him/her.
 Have a conversation and LISTEN.
 Write an actual love letter…by hand.
 Spend a few minutes praying together.
 Display just enough lovey-dovey affection in front of the kids so they give that, “eww, gross” look.
+Practice couples communication exercises together.
 It will mean a lot more than candy or flowers, and probably more than anything else you could find in a store.

 Want to know more about how we feel about love?
 It’s all below, compressed into roughly five minutes. 🙂

 Happy Valentine’s Day!

 One final thought: I’d sure love to read your stories about how you’ve celebrated this holiday.
 Leave a comment with your sappy story or creative ideas of ways you can show love every day.